na-na-hi/renget/archive/tmd2many_items.md

 **Changelog**

+- v.2.02: Use of the word 'flavour' replaced with 'flavor' for better consistency with the ruleset's use of American English, visual fixes, Oran and Sitrus berry flavors no longer erroneously applied to Oran and Sitrus leaves.
+- v.2.01: Added flavors to Oran, Sitrus, Razz, Enigma, Cheri, Chesto, Pecha, Rawst, Aspear, and Persim berries.
+Introduced random flavors rolled via 1d5, categorized in the Prepared and Cooked Foods section
 - v.2.00: Added TM prices!! and also renamed the TM wands
 - v.1.84: Added TM for Flamethrower
 - v1.83: Added the IP stuff
 - v1.82: Added unique held items
-- v1.81: Spelon Berry now has a flavour rating, as well as a unique flavor value of 4 to reflect its status as a barter and evolutionary item
+- v1.81: Spelon Berry now has a flavor rating, as well as a unique flavor value of 4 to reflect its status as a barter and evolutionary item
-- v1.80: Berry flavours, swapped the stats of Bread and Plain Porridge with Sour Slaw and Tart Toffee
+- v1.80: Berry flavors, swapped the stats of Bread and Plain Porridge with Sour Slaw and Tart Toffee
 - v1.70: Added food recipes
 - v1.60: Added default prices to all items
 - v1.52: Added some more stuff and fixed some wording